renesas/ra-fsp-examples/example_projects/ek_ra8m1/usb_multi_host/usb_multi_host_ek_ra8m1_ep/readme.txt

       data may get corrupted.
    d.
 If USB is removed without "safely_eject" option, user is recommended to perform "safely_eject" and re-initialise USB.
       This will make sure no USB operations fail after unexpected removal of USB.

+3) For CDC operation: The user is expected to enter data not exceeding 64 bytes in size.

-3) To use the Terminal Application, configure the serial port with the following parameters:
+4) To use the Terminal Application, configure the serial port with the following parameters:
     	- COM port is port provided by the J-Link on-board.
       	- Baud rate: 115200 bps
       	- Data length: 8-bits